Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Detailed summary of the paper

 We will denote the common set by ${\cal S}(\partial\Gamma)$ and by ${\cal S}_0(\partial\Gamma)$ respectively.
-We finally use the above coincidence (\ref{coin}) to study harmonic measures under very weak moment condition. \begin{customthm}{\ref{1st}} Assume the Ahlfors-regular conformal dimension of $\partial\Gamma$ is strictly less than 2.
-Then, both of ${\cal S}(\partial \Gamma)$ and ${\cal S}_0(\partial\Gamma)$ contain any harmonic measure $\nu$ of the random walk driven by $\mu\in M_1$. \end{customthm} When $\mu\in M_2$, the above claim can be relatively easily deduced from Poincar\'e-type inequalities on $\partial \Gamma$ in Proposition \ref{pi}.
+We finally use (\ref{coin}) to study harmonic measures under very weak moment condition. \begin{customthm}{\ref{1st}} Assume the Ahlfors-regular conformal dimension of $\partial\Gamma$ is strictly less than 2.
+Then, both of ${\cal S}(\partial \Gamma)$ and ${\cal S}_0(\partial\Gamma)$ contain the harmonic measure $\nu$ of any random walk driven by $\mu$ in $M_1$. \end{customthm} When $\mu\in M_2$, the above claim can be relatively easily deduced from Poincar\'e-type inequalities on $\partial \Gamma$ as in Proposition \ref{pi}.
 (See Theorem \ref{s}.)
-To relax the moment condition to a finite first moment, we combine heat kernel estimates for jump processes from \cite{GHH} (See also \cite{CK,CKW}.) and deviation inequalities from \cite{MS}.
+To relax the moment condition to a finite first moment, in Section 9 we combine heat kernel estimates for jump processes from \cite{GHH} (See also \cite{CK,CKW}.) and deviation inequalities from \cite{MS}.\\

-This paper is organized as follows.
-In Section 2, we will explain definitions and basic facts about Dirichlet forms.
-We will also introduce several examples of Dirichlet forms and the corresponding Markov processes.
-Section 3 is devoted to the explanation of the paper \cite{BP} including their construction of Besov spaces.
-In Section 4, we first introduce Besov spaces associated to random walks on a non-elementary hyperbolic group $\Gamma$.
+The paper is organized as follows.
+In Section \ref{pre-df}, we explain definitions and basic facts about Dirichlet forms.
+We also introduce several examples of Dirichlet forms and the corresponding Markov processes.
+Section \ref{besov-bp} is devoted to the explanation of the paper \cite{BP} including their construction of Besov spaces.
+In Section \ref{besov-hg}, we first introduce Besov spaces associated to random walks on a non-elementary hyperbolic group $\Gamma$.
 We then prove that Besov spaces introduced here and in \cite{BP} are all isomorphic.
-In Section 5, we will rely on the theory of Dirichlet forms to study probabilistic and potential theoretic aspects of the Besov spaces introduced so far.
-We will also prove the smoothness property of harmonic measures of random walks on $\Gamma$.
-In Section 6, we first introduce several general facts about time change techniques in the theory of Dirichlet forms.
-We next give a brief explanation of reflected Dirichlet spaces.
-In Section 7, we provide an interpretation of the Markov processes which correspond to the Besov spaces associated to random walks using reflected random walks. \\
+Section \ref{besov-rw} starts with the proof of Theorem \ref{reg}.
+Then we further develop the potential theory of Dirichlet forms and prove the smoothness property of harmonic measures.
+In Section \ref{time-change}, we first introduce several general facts about time-change techniques in the theory of Dirichlet forms.
+In Section \ref{reflecting-rw}, we provide an interpretation of the Markov processes which correspond to the Besov spaces associated to random walks using reflecting random walks.
+In Section 9, we pursue further the potential theoretic aspect of harmonic measures using heat kernel estimates and deviation inequalities and we prove Theorem \ref{1st}.